ebmakerlabs/toolkit/README.md

 [EFF's HTTPS Everywhere](https://www.eff.org/https-everywhere) is a communications protocol for secure in-browser communication.

 [TOR - The Onion Router](https://www.torproject.org/) - free software, open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.

+## Chat ##

+[Mumble](https://mumble.sourceforge.net/) is server and client chat software that encrypts voice communication.
+It's low-latency and is ideal for gamers.
+This is open source software that you can install on your own server, or use one of the available services that offer to host your account(s).

+[unhosted](https://unhosted.org) - "unhosted web apps do not send your user data to their server.
+Either you connect your own server at runtime, or your data stays within the browser."
+Here are a few [example apps](https://unhosted.org/apps/),

+[RemoteStorage](http://remotestorage.io/) works with unhosted as one option for storing your encrypted files.

 ## File Storage & sharing across devices ##